You are here

 PCAR and the Pennsylvania network of rape crisis centers advocate for changes in federal and state legislation to further our mission to end sexual violence and advocate for the rights and needs of sexual assault victims.
 Legislation is most effective when it is responsive to the realities of local communities and victims.
 The resources on these pages are intended to support rape crisis center staff and other partners in their policy advocacy efforts.

-For training and technical assistance on policy advocacy, please contact Donna Greco, Policy Director: dgreco@pcar.org.
+For training and technical assistance on policy advocacy, please contact Gabriella Romeo, Policy Director: gromeo@pcar-respecttogether.org.

 Lobbying, Advocacy, and Education